visavi/rotor/readme.md

 If MySQL version is lower than 5.5.3, then it is necessary to install in the .env file `DB_COLLATION=utf8_unicode_ci`

-Version is recommended for full-text search.
-MySQL >= 5.6
+If you use the InnoDB data storage type, then for full-text search, version MySQL >= 5.6

+Storage type can be set to .env
+`DB_ENGINE=InnoDB`

 ### Migrations and database seeder